zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/1-labs-setup-environment/setup-environment.md

 This lab assumes you have:
 * An Oracle account
-* All previous labs successfully completed
+* All previous labs completed

 ## **Task 1**: Create Compartment and Group

 Talk to your Administrator to verify the name of compartment you are to use for this lab as well as the group.
-In our scenario we are using compartment "oac-compartment" and "oac-developer" for the group.
-If these are not created you can refer to below steps to create.
+In our scenario, we are using compartment "oac-compartment" and "oac-developer" for the group.
+If these are not created you can refer to the below steps to create.

 1. Open the Oracle Cloud Infrastructure Console navigation menu and click **Identity & Security**.
 Under **Identity**, click **Compartments**.
 A list of the compartments you have access to is displayed.